KaBlam!: Season 2

 After seven more episodes of The Off-Beats, and one last episode of Surprising Shorts, they were officially taken out of KaBlam!
 One-time shorts were brought in such as Randall Flan's Incredible Big Top, The Girl with Her Head Coming Off, and The Adventures of Patchhead which did return in season 3.
 The Brothers Tiki appeared twice in season 2.
 Henry and June are now drawn differently and their voices are deeper.
 The opening theme to the show is barely changed.
 When the camera pans on the KaBlam! comic book, it is clearly seen that the cover is different.
 In place of the original characters, Thundergirl, Stinky Diver, Prometheus, Bob, Loopy, Sniz, and Fondue are seen.
 Also, Henry and June dance the macarena and then arm-in-arm, whereas in season one; it was just a bunch of random dances.
 The ending theme to the show is dramatically changed.
 Instead of Skaternity, it is "Everything You Said Has Been a Lie" by The Toasters (also performed by the 'Moon Ska Stompers').
 After this season, the rating for KaBlam! went up from TV-Y to TV-Y7 for the remainder of the show's run.
+Though reruns during "Totally Twisted Telly" did revert back to TV-Y.

 Season 3

 This season featured the last four episodes of Sniz & Fondue.
 JetCat and Race Rabbit are introduced and become minor shorts that appeared from time to time.
 The Adventures of Patchhead makes its second and final appearance.
-A music video for a song by James Kochalka called "Hockey Monkey" also appears once.
+Music videos by James Kochalka called "Hockey Monkey" and "Pizza Rocket" also appear.
 Henry and June are drawn a little differently and their voices are slightly deeper.
 The opening theme is shortened and Henry and June have their own main plots now.
 In the episode "You May Already Be a...KaBlammer!", Lou Rawls is featured and voiced by the actual provider.
 The opening theme had a number of changes.
 After the camera comes up out of the water, it goes directly to the White House scene.
 After the Godzilla scene, the camera pans toward a school rather than the comic book stand.
 As it enters the classroom, the camera scares off a bird that was perched on a window.
 The camera pans by a teacher and through a number of students.
 It stops as it hits a student reading a KaBlam! comic book.
 On the cover of the comic book, it shows a child who is ecstatic.
 Henry and June then open the comic book, dance, and the episode starts.
 The announcer's line as he introduces the show is slightly changed.
 Instead of saying "Hold on tight, take a deep breath for a new kind of cartoon show", he says "Hold on tight, take a deep breath for a cartoon cramaganza!"
 The ending theme is not changed.
 This was also intended to be the final season until Nickelodeon renewed the show.